Discipline and the Cane

 Safety Considerations

-The cane is a severe instrument with considerable potential to penetrate and do significant damage if harshly used.
-The injuries causes can be vicious, taking days if not weeks to heal as it cause deep flesh wounds, and have on occasion even resulted in broken bones.
-This device needs to be treated with the utmost respect.
+The cane is a severe instrument with considerable potential to cause significant damage if used harshly.
+The injuries' causes can be vicious, taking days if not weeks to heal as they cause deep flesh wounds, and have on occasion even resulted in broken bones.
+This device requires utmost respect.

-Bare flesh strikes are a must when using greenwood or canes made of a material other than ratan.
-This does not preclude bare bottom strikes with ratan, but the disciplinarian needs to know the composition of their cane.
+Bare-flesh strikes are a must when using greenwood or canes made from a material other than rattan.
+This does not preclude bare-bottom strikes with rattan, but the disciplinarian needs to know the composition of their cane.

 Usually, males have tougher skin than females, but even a light caning of a few strokes will leave intermittent evidence of the rod in the form of visible welts.
-Also, Orientals tend to hide the welts better than Europeans, while Africans and Eurasians quickly show the discolouration.
-These stereotypes, however, have all been wrong on several cases in over 40 years of caning, so it is best to experiment and validate the victim in the first session for impact damage before proceeding to more stringent caning in subsequent sessions.
+Additionally, Orientals tend to conceal the welts more effectively than Europeans, while Africans and Eurasians tend to exhibit the discoloration more quickly.
+These stereotypes, however, have proven incorrect in several cases over the past 40 years of caning, so it is best to experiment and validate the impact damage on the victim in the first session before proceeding to more stringent caning in subsequent sessions.

-Another precaution is to take one's stance slightly to the left of the victim and as much as a half-pace.
-This ensures that the cane's tip, which travels faster than the rest of the instrument during the latter part of the flight, strikes the farthest point while the shaft lays across the bulk of the impact area at precisely the same instant.
-This will ensure that the force at the point and shaft remain constant and avoid the slicing effect of the cane's tip.
-As an extra caution, it is suggested that the disciplinarian land the flat of the can on the impact site while allowing the tip to dissipate its energy in the open air a couple of inches beyond the body.
+Another precaution is to take one's stance slightly to the left of the victim and move forward by about half a pace.
+This ensures that the cane's tip, which travels faster than the rest of the instrument during the latter part of the flight, strikes the farthest point while the shaft lies across the bulk of the impact area at precisely the same instant.
+This will ensure that the force at the point and shaft remains constant, thereby avoiding the slicing effect of the cane's tip.
+As an extra precaution, it is suggested that the disciplinarian land the flat of the can on the impact site, allowing the tip to dissipate its energy in the open air a couple of inches beyond the body.

 Shame and Cane

 Shame is a great addition to caning as it increases the humiliation and other psychological factors essential in a fetish scene.
-It also greatly twists the activity from raw punishment and quiet (or not so) suffering to a shared and communal experience.
-The greater degree of shame, particularly one administered as viewed by other slaves and dominant, is more effective as a tool of domination.
-The shame factor invariable increases significantly if performed on the opposite sex; there clearly is a psychological reason for this, but I have yet to discover clinical reasoning.
+It also significantly transforms the activity from raw punishment and quiet (or not so quiet) suffering into a shared and communal experience.
+The greater degree of shame, particularly one administered as viewed by other slaves and the dominant, is more effective as a tool of domination.
+The shame factor invariably increases significantly if performed on the opposite sex; there clearly is a psychological reason for this, but I have yet to discover clinical reasoning.

 The shame maximizes when the victim is caned on their bare bottom.
-Deliver stroke in a narrow band corresponding to the plumpest and best-padded section of the rump.
-There is a side advantage in that the progress, effect of the punishment, and checking one's aim all become much easier.
-Administering strokes at a slow pace (one every five-ten seconds), the disciplinarian has time to observe these marks begin to develop and adjust accordingly.
+Deliver a stroke in a narrow band corresponding to the plumpest and best-padded section of the rump.
+There is a side advantage in that the progress, the effect of the punishment, and checking one's aim all become much easier.
+Administering strokes at a slow pace (one every five to ten seconds), the disciplinarian has time to observe these marks begin to develop and adjust accordingly.

 Technique

-During a short flight from start to impact (usually a quarter arc), the device picks up a force equal to 10 times its size and weight.
+During a short flight from start to impact (typically a quarter of an arc), the device experiences a force equal to 10 times its size and weight.
 This is further enhanced by the force of the arm behind the swing.
-Unlike broad instruments, it has a minimal impact radius and length to deliver all of the force (excluding feedback) in that small space.
-Although the cane appears straight, it still vibrated and acted similar to a whip.
+Unlike broad instruments, it has a minimal impact radius and length, delivering all the force (excluding feedback) within that small space.
+Although the cane appeared straight, it still vibrated and acted similarly to a whip.
 The cane should hum or whistle in the stroke and fall across the target with a sharp snap, like a pistol.
-There should be a pause between strokes-say, a minimum of five seconds.
+There should be a pause between strokes, say, a minimum of five seconds.
 The result of a sound caning should be a welted impact site, while the force will determine the vividness of markings on the victim.

 The arm and wrist motion is, therefore, a complex one.
 At the beginning of the stroke, the hand leads the tip of the cane; it continues to lead throughout the descent; only at the last moment, after the shortest of follow-throughs, does the wrist halt and reverse direction slightly so that the business end of the cane "catches up" at exactly the right angle to the point of contact.
 The achievement of a good caning action is, hence a matter of some diligence and constant practise.

-I have spoken earlier about limits on the use of the cane.
+I have spoken earlier about the limits on using the cane.
 Feeble strokes merely tap the skin.